DougSisk/swa-dashboard/README.md

   --passengers 2 \
   --individual-deal-price 50 \ # In dollars or points (optional)
   --interval 5 # In minutes (optional)
+  --specific-flight 1234 # Only show price for a specific flight number (optional)
 ```

 ### Twilio integration